Air France celebrates 70 years since the first stewardess aboard its aircraft

 Currently, of the 13.500 on board companions, over 8.800 are women.
 They represent the company worldwide and accompany the passengers along the flight with elegance and professionalism, illustrating the French style of travel.

 Flight attendant at Air France

-If we look back, in the history of Air France, the first steward was employed in 1938.
-For long-haul flights, such as Paris - New York, which lasted up to approximately 24 hours, the company also hired the first flight attendants.
-At that time, the stewards prepared the menus and served them to the passengers, and the flight attendants had the mission of welcoming the passengers and providing them with a comfort during the flights.
-Each on-board attendant communicates with each passenger separately, without microphones and without official announcements.
+Looking back at the history of Air France, the first flight attendant was hired in 1938.
+For long flights, such as Paris - New York, which lasted up to about 24 hours, the company also hired the first flight attendants. board.
+At that time, the stewards prepared the menus and served them to the passengers, and the flight attendants had the mission to greet the passengers and provide them with a state of comfort during the flights.
+Each flight attendant communicates with each passenger separately, without microphones and without official announcements.

 The evolution of Air France uniforms in 70 for years!

-Officially, the first stewardese, as we know them today, appeared in 1946, along with the first uniforms with "military" appearance.
+Officially, the first stewardesses, as we know them today, appeared in 1946, with the first "military" uniforms.
 Georgette Rénal opens the way for Air France uniforms.
 It was based on: a suit, a summer dress and a coat.
-In the '60 years, the jet was arriving, and Christian Dior signed the new collection of Air France uniforms.
+In the 60s, the jet age arrived, and Christian Dior signed the new Air France uniform collection.
 Then followed Balenciaga, Jean Patou, Nina Ricci, Carven and Christian Lacroix, until 2005.
-The largest designers have created the haute couture uniforms, which have emphasized the importance of the profession in customer relations.
+The greatest designers created "haute couture" uniforms, which emphasized the importance of the profession in customer relations.